libertymartin/libertymartin.github.io/_texts/stalban.md

 *---Beloved,* Toni Morrison

-A lot of lovely people gathered me together so that I could write "St.
-Alban" and submit it as my undergraduate thesis.
-First of all, I am so glad that I can finally thank my amazing thesis adviser, Prof. Kaiama L.
-Glover, in writing.
+A lot of lovely people gathered me together so that I could write "St. Alban" and submit it as my undergraduate thesis.
+First of all, I am so glad that I can finally thank my amazing thesis adviser, Prof. Kaiama L. Glover, in writing.
 Prof. Glover has been so supportive and wonderfully excited about my thesis, even when I switched from doing a research project to "St. Alban" two months before the deadline.
 It's been an absolute joy working with her.
 She's done a great job of guiding my intellectual growth while I write my afterword and also reigning me in when I needed it (because I can be like a child in a candy store when it comes to exploring ideas).
 I am indebted to Prof. Alex Gil, who was kind enough to build this website in a short space of time.
-I met both Prof.
-Glover and Prof. Gil as a student for their "The Caribbean Digital" class.
+I met both Prof. Glover and Prof. Gil as a student for their "The Caribbean Digital"class.

-I am also grateful for my Director of Undergraduate Studies, Prof.
-Tommaso Manfredini, who has also been very supportive of my work and has given me invaluable precise feedback for my afterword.
+I am also grateful for my Director of Undergraduate Studies, Prof. Tommaso Manfredini, who has also been very supportive of my work and has given me invaluable precise feedback for my afterword.
 Prof. Brent Edwards was also very helpful and attentive when I approached him for my research project.
-Prof. Elleza Kelley's class, "Counterarchives:
-Contemporary Black Historical Fiction," was instrumental for my afterword.
+Prof. Elleza Kelley's class, "Counterarchives: Contemporary Black Historical Fiction," was instrumental for my afterword.
 I greatly appreciate the way that Prof. Kelley took the time to read "St. Alban" and give me thoughtful feedback for my thesis.

 In terms of writing the story, I would like to give a big thank you to Tejan Waszak, my colleague at the Columbia University Writing Center who helped me translate dialogue into Jamaican Patwa.
-Patwa is a crucial part of the lifeblood of this story and the characters, so "St. Alban" would not be possible without Tejan's help.
+Patwa is a crucial part of the lifeblood of this story and the characters, so "St. Alban"would not be possible without Tejan's help.
 Next, I would like to thank Prof. Frances Negrón-Muntaner.
 Her class "Caribbean Diaspora Literature," which I took in my freshman year, was my introduction to Caribbean studies and shaped my undergrad trajectory.
 I wrote my first ever short story for the final project of that class.
 Coming full circle, I completed writing "St. Alban" as a final project for the second class I took with her, "Revolution In/On the Caribbean," in my senior year.

 "St. Alban" feels like a consolidation of everything I have learnt in Caribbean studies in the last four years, so I would also like to thank